vuejs/docs/src/guide/quick-start.md

 - If you are already familiar with Node.js and the concept of build tools, you can also try a complete build setup right within your browser on [StackBlitz](https://vite.new/vue).

+- To get a walkthrough of a recommended setup, watch this interactive [Scrimba](https://scrimba.com/learn-vuejs-c09q9jrprp/~02rd?via=vue) tutorial that shows you how to run, edit, and deploy your first Vue app.

 ## Creating a Vue Application {#creating-a-vue-application}

 :::tip Prerequisites